exakat/exakat/docs/Development.rst

 * GoToClassInterface : The traversal will go from the current atom to the first class or interface it find, upward.
 This may be a class, an anonymous class or an interface.

+* GoToClassInterfaceTrait : Move the traverser to the class, trait or interface of the current atom, if any.

+* GoToClassTrait : Move the traverser to the class or trait of the current atom, if any.

 * GoToCurrentScope : Docs for GoToCurrentScope

 * GoToExpression : Docs for GoToExpression

 * GoToExtends : Docs for GoToExtends

+* GoToFile : Move the traverser to the file of the current atom.

 * GoToFirstExpression : Docs for GoToFirstExpression